friedrice0804/MTARSI_Classifier/README.md

 You can also refer to colab notebook files in the project folder if you want to know how the training was done.

 ## So what is it exactly?
-It is a CNN model that identifies 42 models of fighter aircrafts that runs on your web browser, and it uses Django backend to handle input and also output data from the tensorflow model.
+It is a CNN model that identifies 42 models of aircrafts that runs on your web browser, and it uses Django backend to handle input and also output data from the tensorflow model.

 * You can only classify a single aircraft at a time.